jeerthik/AR-Book-Cover/README.md

 3. Locate the HGBookCover package within the Packages folder and select it to import.
 4. Now all the relevant assets are imported.
 Make sure to delete the Main Camera if present in the SampleScene.
 5. Click the 'Play' icon at the top of the screen to test.
+6. Hold up the book or images of the front and back cover to see the AR objects.

 ## Limitations
 1. The back cover is not as easily detected by the AR Camera as the front.
 Hence, it may take some moving around and calibration of the back cover in position with the camera, in order to trigger the AR back cover to appear.